 Try gathering your auction and procurement committees and coming up with your own auction game ideas.
 A little imagination and brainstorming goes a long way.
 The goal is simply to get guests laughing and enjoying a little good-natured competition in support of your cause.

 The easiest way to make giving fun, is to work with a professional fundraising auctioneer.
 They have special training to maximize revenue from every live auction item, specific tricks proven to keep the crowd engaged, and the skills to spot perfect opportunities to make direct asks or "fund-a-need" cash appeals.

-Check out our recent blog post in which we compiled 12 of the best event fundraising add-on ideas out there.
-From entertaining raffles to creative icebreakers to wine trees (yes, wine trees!) and more, which will you add to your event?
+Check out our latest resource: a free printable, shareable PDF with 23 ideas for raffles and games.
+From entertaining games to creative icebreakers to wine trees (yes, wine trees!) and more, which will you add to your event?

 "Sell more tickets" is also easier said than done.
 Ticket sales by themselves are not the only goal of event promotion - getting engaged attendees is even more important - but they are still key to covering expenses.
 Here's just a ideas you can easily try to refresh ticket sales.

 If your auction is to be considered a fun night on the town and luxurious shopping spree, chances are people want to bring at least a plus-one.
 Why not capitalize on this by try restricting ticket sales to pairs?
 That way, supporters are highly encouraged to bring at least one friend, potentially doubling your attendance.